CandyBotDJS/persiandevs/docs/source/index.rst

 that has a special thing
 It Supports Persian Language!

-Check out the :doc:`api` section for further information!
+Check out the :doc:`usage` section for further information!

 .. note::